Star Wars: Han Solo’s Blaster Costume

 I used a couple purses for the majority of the leather in the holster, but I quickly realized that the leather from the purse was too soft to be functional as a holster.
-I had to reinforce the inside of the holster with a hair gel bottle.
+The inside of the holster needed to be reinforced so I used a hair gel bottle.
 This allowed me to slide the blaster in and out of the holster with more ease.

 Making the accessories: